The paradox of the compositionality of natural language: a neural machine translation case study: Local and global compositionality

-This definition places almost no restrictions on the relationship between an expression and its parts.
-The type of function that relates them is unspecified and could take into account the global syntactic structure or even external arguments, and also the meanings of the parts can depend on global information. \citeauthor{partee1984compositionality}'s version of compositionality is thus also called \textit{weak}, \textit{global}, or \textit{open} compositionality \citep{szabo2012case, garcia2019open}.
-When, instead, the meaning of a compound can depend only on the meaning or translation of its largest parts, regardless of their internal structure (the arithmetics-like variant of compositionality), this is called \emph{strong}, \emph{local} or \textit{closed} compositionality \citep{szabo2012case, jacobson2002dis}.
+This definition hardly places restrictions on the relationship between expressions and their parts.
+The type of function that relates them is unspecified and could take into account the global syntactic structure or external arguments, and the parts' meanings can depend on global information. \citeauthor{partee1984compositionality}'s definition is therefore called \textit{weak}, \textit{global}, or \textit{open} compositionality \citep{szabo2012case, garcia2019open}.
+When, instead, the meaning of a compound depends only on the meanings of its largest parts, regardless of their internal structure (similar to arithmetic), that is \emph{strong}, \emph{local} or \textit{closed} compositionality \citep{jacobson2002dis, szabo2012case}.
+Under the local interpretation, natural language can hardly be considered compositional -- many frequent phenomena such as homonyms, idioms and scope ambiguities cannot be resolved locally \citep{pagin2010compositionality, pavlick2016most}.
+The global interpretation handles such cases straightforwardly but does not match up with many a person's intuitions about the compositionality of language.
+After all, how useful is compositionality if composing the meanings of parts requires the entire rest of the sentence?
+This paradox inspired debates on the compositionality of natural language and is also highly relevant in the context of evaluating compositionality in neural models.

-This stricter interpretation of compositionality underlies the generalisation aimed for in previous compositionality tests (see also \S\ref{subsec:related_work}).
-Yet, it is not suitable for modelling natural language phenomena traditionally considered problematic for compositionality, such as quotation, belief sentences, ambiguities, idioms, noun-noun compounds, to name a few \citep{pagin2010compositionality,pavlick2016most}.
-Here, we aim to open up the discussion about what it means for computational models of natural language to be compositional, and, to that end, discuss properties that require composing meaning locally, and look at global compositionality through idioms.
+Previous compositionality tests (\S\ref{subsec:related_work}) considered only the local interpretation of compositionality, but to what extent is that relevant given the type of compositionality actually required to model natural language?
+Here, we aim to open up the discussion about what it means for computational models of language to be compositional by considering properties that require composing meaning locally as well as globally and evaluating them in models trained on unadapted natural language corpora.